SiamRahman29/TableLamp/content/posts/Facial Recognition for FYP/index.md

 ---

-## Step 3: Verification and Attendance Recording
+## Verification and Attendance Recording

 The final component uses stored face encodings to verify identity and record attendance automatically.